NikJagan/UNICEF_EUR_Group_4_Public/README.md

 The data files used are the following:

 1. _external events.py_ ensures that the external events dataset is created.
 This script expects several rtf files as input.
-For current research, the a batch of data was downloaded from Lexis Nexis database for 2018-2022 (see unicef events data for reference). _This file requires following packages to run:striprtf, nltk, pandas, asyncio, aiohttp, json, numpy, python-dotenv, statsmodels.
+For current research, the a batch of data was downloaded from Lexis Nexis database for 2018-2022 (see unicef events data for reference). _This file requires following packages to run:striprtf, nltk, pandas, asyncio, aiohttp, json, numpy, python-dotenv, statsmodels_.

 2. _constants.py_ The file consists of all constants used for external_events script.